t37770451-ctrl/test3/README.md

 - [Copyright](https://github.com/opensearch-project/opensearch-mcp-server-py#copyright)

 ## OpenSearch MCP Server
 **opensearch-mcp-server-py** is a Model Context Protocol (MCP) server for OpenSearch that enables AI assistants to interact with OpenSearch clusters.
-It provides a standardized interface for AI models to perform operations like searching indices, retrieving mappings, and managing shards through both stdio and Server-Sent Events (SSE) protocols.
+It provides a standardized interface for AI models to perform operations like searching indices, retrieving mappings, and managing shards through both stdio and streaming (SSE/Streamable HTTP) protocols.

 **Key features:**
 - Seamless integration with AI assistants and LLMs through the MCP protocol
-- Support for both stdio and SSE server transports
+- Support for both stdio and streaming server transports (SSE and Streamable HTTP)
 - Built-in tools for common OpenSearch operations
 - Easy integration with Claude Desktop and LangChain
 - Secure authentication using basic auth or IAM roles